Machinepower

 Prioritising rapid adoption and economic utility above technological ownership.
 This posture focuses on leveraging best-in-class external tech to transform society at maximum speed.
 By procuring the most advanced models from global vendors, a nation achieves maximum efficiency, but accepts a structural reliance where strategic choices are ultimately constrained by external infrastructure and world events.

 The Machinepower Index will assess which nations possess sovereign AI capacity and which face structural dependencies that constrain strategic choice.
+Be the human in the loop — sign up to receive the priority briefing.

 Clarity for decision-makers in the intelligence age.